chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

 the Bourne shell (sh)                ``. util/quickstart/setchplenv.sh``
 ==================================== ==========================================

-For the full-featured builds using these shells, simply remove ``quickstart/`` from the path.
+For the versions of the scripts that set the preferred environment for each of these shells, remove ``quickstart/`` from the paths above.

 What's next?